Erika Sawajiri

-Erika Sawajiri (沢尻 エリカ, Sawajiri Erika) is a Japanese former actress, singer, and model.
+Erika Sawajiri (沢尻 エリカ, Sawajiri Erika) is a Japanese actress, singer, and model.
 After debuting as a junior model in 2001, Sawajiri transitioned to acting in 2002 and has starred in Break Through!, Shinobi: Heart Under Blade, and 1 Litre of Tears, for all of which she received several newcomer acting awards.
 Sawajiri also launched a singing career through the 2006 television drama Taiyō no Uta, where her first commercially-released song of the same name was certified Million by the Recording Industry Association of Japan.
 She later released solo music under the name Erika.

 In 2007, Sawajiri went on hiatus after her public image was affected by her controversial statements and personal relationships.
 She later returned to acting in 2010 and starred in Helter Skelter, for which she received a Best Leading Actress nomination at the 36th Japan Academy Film Prize.

-On November 16, 2019, she was arrested for drug possession, and during her trial in January 2020, she stated that she had no plans on continuing her career.
+After Sawajiri was incarcerated from her 2019 arrest for MDMA possession, she resumed her acting career in 2024 with a New National Theatre Tokyo production of A Streetcar Named Desire.

 Early life

-Erika Sawajiri was born in Nerima, Tokyo to a Japanese father and an Algerian (Kabyle, raised in France) mother, and is the youngest of three children.
+Erika Sawajiri was born in Nerima, Tokyo to a Japanese father and an Algerian Kabyle mother who was raised in France, and is the youngest of three children.
 Her father owned 16 racehorses, including Edonokoban (エドノコバン), giving her ample opportunities to engage in horseback riding as a child.
 Her father disappeared from home when she was nine years old and returned when she was in her third year at junior high school, only to die from cancer that year.
 Her second eldest brother died in a traffic accident when she was in her first year at high school.
 Her eldest brother is a former actor.
 Her mother managed a Mediterranean restaurant where she occasionally helped.